IrinaSherstneva/draw/README.md

-A paint like application made in React.
+A paint-like application made in React.